OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

     * Always check that the `aud` field of the JWT matches the expected value, usually the domain or the URL of your APIs.
 If possible, check the "sub" (client ID) - make sure that this is a known client.
-This may not be feasible however in a public API situation (e.g., we trust all clients authorised by Google).
+This may not be feasible however in a public API situation (e.g., we trust all clients authorized by Google).
     * Validate the issuer's URL (`iss`) of the token.
-It must match your authorisation server.
+It must match your authorization server.
-    * If an authorisation server provides X509 certificates as part of its JWT, validate the public key using a regular PKIX mechanism
+    * If an authorization server provides X509 certificates as part of its JWT, validate the public key using a regular PKIX mechanism
-    * Make sure that the keys are frequently refreshed/rotated by the authorisation server.
+    * Make sure that the keys are frequently refreshed/rotated by the authorization server.
     * Make sure that the algorithms you use are sanctioned by JWA ([RFC7518][rfc7518])
     * There is no built in mechanism to revoke a token manually, before it expires.
         One way to ensure that the token is force expired build a service that can be called on log out.